cybertoothca/ember-cli-date-textbox/README.md

 invoking the `ember install ember-cli-date-textbox` command once you are done to get the latest version of the addon.

+This will likely update the bower dependencies listed above.

 ## Usage

 As mentioned above there are several examples on the demonstration site: